 Amenábar is also well known for Open Your Eyes, and he started in filmmaking very young.
 He both wrote and directed The Others.
 (Screenplay)

 This is a ‘haunted house movie’ (see here for an extensive list of many others) of the genres thriller and horror.

 Remember that horror is one of the most metaphorical of genres, so there will be messages behind the story that you have to dig for a little bit.

 On Twist Endings

-Now that you know this film has a twist ending, it’s worth noting that just be telling someone to expect a twist ending, you change the story experience.
-You’re always better off not knowing that a twist ending is coming.
+Now that you know this film has a twist ending, it’s worth noting that just telling someone to expect a twist ending changes the story experience.
+You’re always better off not knowing a twist ending is coming.
 Take a look at the movie poster compared to the DVD collector’s edition, in which it is assumed that anyone buying the DVD will have already seen the film and know the twist.
 Note that, even though twist endings might at first glance make a great selling point, that information is kept off movie posters:

 Other films with twist endings: